VelupallyG/command-and-quench/README.md

 - Whisper for live speech-to-text transcription.
 - Gemini for intelligent intent detection.
-- Arduino/WebSocket for hardware dispensing control.
+- Arduino for hardware dispensing control.
 - Watcher and auto-termination pipeline to prevent repeated triggers.

-##
+## Description of Hardware

+- See blank

 ## Video Demo: